 The point is that they are no longer the ‘mass media’ that had made them a magnet for the largest advertisers.
 And the youngest one-third of the population (those much-vaunted millennials) manage to be perfectly well-informed without them.
 But the dailies are losing old readers as well as failing to get young ones.
 Most people don’t read them.
 In years to come, business school professors will enjoy writing case studies about how the old guys lost the plot and forgot about their readers.
 Just wait for the obituaries of those newspapers which had once scared politicians to death.

-If you want to see just how these companies can prosper (once again) by meeting the needs of paying readers instead of pandering to advertisers, you should subscribe to a San Francisco-based tech newsletter called The Information which has more lessons for newspapers than it might first seem.
-At a time when digital media everywhere is scrambling to pile up content, click bait and audiences in order to compete for precious ad dollars, The Information has – in three years – become profitable by producing just two stories a day, charging $399 a year or $39 per month to read them – and taking no advertising.
+If you want to see just how these companies can prosper (once again) by meeting the needs of paying readers instead of pandering to advertisers, you should subscribe to a San Francisco-based tech newsletter called The Information which has more lessons for newspapers than you would guess.
+At a time when digital media everywhere is scrambling to pile up content, click bait and audiences in order to compete for precious ad dollars, The Information has – in three years – become profitable by producing just two stories a day, charging $399 a year to read them – and taking no advertising.

 It was founded by journalist Jessica Lessin who quit her job as a Wall Street Journal tech reporter in 2013 because she believed she could create a successful subscription website for tech-obsessed executives.
 Vanity Fair sniffily greeted the launch with an account of how she “parlayed her days covering Silicon Valley” into a website that “aims to offer highbrow technology news for people who are paying with their corporate credit card.”
 But there’s a lot more to it than that.